Island Peak Climbing 17 Days

 The acclimatization planned during the trip helps trekkers adapt to the environment with less oxygen.
 Our body needs time to adjust to higher altitudes.
 Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS), which could be fatal.
 The trekkers may suffer from AMS above 2,400m/7,875ft as the amount of oxygen becomes less and less with the increase in elevation.

 We can categorize AMS into three categories with its symptoms.
-The trekker suffering from normal AMS feels giddy, gets a headache, has Nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to less amount of oxygen.
+The trekker suffering from normal AMS feels giddy, gets a headache, has Nausea, is out of breath, and is suggested not to worry as it disappears after the body gets used to less oxygen.
 Likewise, trekkers suffering from mild AMS show symptoms of dizziness, muscular pain, insomnia, headache, vomiting, loss of appetite, rapid heartbeat, and shortness of breath.
 Mild AMS can be treated with anti-headache medicines.

 Advanced cases of AMS

-If AMS is not treated in time, it can be life-threatening and lead to edema, a condition in which fluid is accumulated in the tissues of the body.
+If AMS is not treated in time, it can be life-threatening and lead to edema, a condition in which fluid is accumulated in the body's tissues.
 Following are the two serious altitude sicknesses caused at high altitudes.

 High Altitude Cerebral Edema (HACE)

-In HACE, the brain gets swollen, which can lead to coma and even death.
+In HACE, the brain gets swollen, leading to coma and even death.
 Its symptoms are paralysis on one side of the body, bladder dysfunction, fatigue, bowel dysfunction, loss of coordination, and confusion.
 Descend to a lower altitude as soon as possible to prevent the worsening of the condition.

 High Altitude Pulmonary Edema (HAPE)

 Fluid is accumulated in the lungs, which also increases the capillary pressure.
 Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing frothy pink sputum, and fatigue.
-Important Note: Severe cases of AMS are pretty rare.
+Important Note: Severe cases of AMS are rare.
 All our guides at the Adventure Club Trek are aware of the symptoms of AMS and can handle them with care.
 We prioritize acclimatization, talk about the use of Diamox beforehand and counsel all our trekkers on the risk and preventive factors before and during the trip.
 Your safety is our main concern.

 First-Aid Kit

 Our guides and porters are equipped with a basic first-aid kit during regular treks.
-For expeditions that take on isolated and off-the-beaten trekking paths, a comprehensive first-aid kit is compulsory; the same goes for climbing expeditions as well.
+For expeditions that take on isolated and off-the-beaten trekking paths, a comprehensive first-aid kit is compulsory; the same goes for climbing expeditions.

 • A bandage in case of sprains.